|Nutritional Guidelines (per serving)|

-In a medium saucepan with lid, bring water to a boil.
-Add pearl barley, wild rice, and salt; return to boil.
+In a medium saucepan with lid, bring the water to a boil.
+Add the pearl barley, wild rice, and salt; return to boil.
 Reduce heat to low, cover and cook about 40 minutes or until barley is tender but chewy.

 While the barley and wild rice mixture are cooking, pour the orange juice over the dried cranberries and set aside.

 Drain any excess liquid from cooked barley and rice mixture.
 Place barley and wild rice in large bowl.